-- You play an important role in suicide intervention. - To get the most from this training, be an active participant. - Ask questions. - Approach this training with an open mind and willingness to learn. - The terminal learning objective describes what the expected outcome is for this course.
+- You play an important role in suicide intervention. - As a Tier 2, you'll have additional responsibilities beyond responding and training. - To get the most from this training, be an active participant. - Approach this training with an open mind and willingness to learn. - The terminal learning describes what the expected outcome is for this course.